jogjayr/pykg/Readme.md

 * Doesn't support libraries with native extensions
 * Only been tested with requests and django so far [https://github.com/jogjayr/npm-for-py](https://github.com/jogjayr/npm-for-py)
+* I only have 6 Python libraries up on the [NPM registry](https://www.npmjs.com/org/pypi) so far

 # FAQs